Art History (ARTH)

 This class covers a wide range of art objects and styles from the 17th century to the present in the West of the United States, from buffalo robe paintings and baskets to cowboy art and contemporary abstract landscapes.
 Particular attention is paid to the diversity of art traditions--Native American, Spanish and Mexican, European, Asian and Latin American--as they converge in this geographic space.

-ARTH 3815 American Art and Religion (4 Credits)
+ARTH 3815 Puritan, Shaker, Hindu: Material Religion in North America (4 Credits)

 ARTH 3817 Gothic Art (4 Credits)